-Resolution #1193 Bi-State Development Agency Board of Commissioners February 18, 2022 MOA with TDD - Loop Trolley Page 1
+Resolution #1193 Bi-State Development Agency Board of Commissioners February 18, 2022 MOA with TDD - Loop Trolley Page 1 Section 1.

-- Section 1.
 Findings.
-The Board of Commissioners hereby finds and determines those matters set forth in the preambles hereof as fully and completely as if set out in full in this Section 1. - Section 2.
-Approval of Authorization to Negotiate and Execute A Memorandum of Agreement.
-The Board of Commissioners hereby approves the President and CEO to negotiate and enter into a Memorandum of Agreement, between BSD and the Loop Trolley Transportation Development District, under and pursuant to this Resolution and the Compact for the authorized Agency purposes set forth in the preambles hereof and subject to the conditions hereinafter provided.
-This Resolution also authorizes the President and CEO to negotiate the future Services Agreement contemplated by the Memorandum of Agreement, with the understanding such Services Agreement will be presented to the Board of Commissioners for final approval once negotiations are complete. - Section 3.
+The Board of Commissioners hereby finds and determines those matters set forth in the preambles hereof as fully and completely as if set out in full in this Section 1.

+Section 2.
+Approval of Authorization to Negotiate and Execute A Memorandum of Agreement and Services Agreement.
+The Board of Commissioners hereby approves the President and CEO to negotiate and enter into a Memorandum of Agreement and a future Services Agreement as contemplated by the Memorandum of Agreement, between the Agency and the Loop Trolley Transportation Development District, under and pursuant to this Resolution and the Compact for the authorized Agency purposes set forth in the preambles hereof and subject to the conditions hereinafter provided.

+Section 3.
 Form of the Memorandum.
-The form of the Memorandum of Agreement (as provided in the Attachment to this Resolution and made a part hereof), substantially in the form presented to this meeting is hereby approved, and officers of the Agency, including without limitation, the President and CEO, are hereby authorized and directed to execute and deliver and attest, respectively, the Memorandum of Agreement, with such changes, modifications, insertions and omissions as may be deemed necessary or desirable to affect this Memorandum, with the necessity and desirability of such changes, modifications, insertions and omissions conclusively evidenced by their execution thereof. - Section 4.
+The form of the Memorandum of Agreement (as provided in the Attachment to this Resolution and made a part hereof), substantially in the form presented to this meeting is hereby approved, and officers of the Agency, including without limitation, the President and CEO, are hereby authorized and directed to execute and deliver and attest, respectively, the Memorandum of Agreement, with such changes, modifications, insertions and omissions as may be deemed necessary or desirable to affect this Memorandum, with the necessity and desirability of such changes, modifications, insertions and omissions conclusively evidenced by their execution thereof.

+Section 4.
 Actions of Officers Authorized.
-The officers of the Agency, including, without limitation, the President and CEO, are hereby authorized and directed to execute all documents and take such actions as they may deem necessary or advisable in order to carry out and perform the purposes of this Resolution and the execution of such documents or taking of such action shall be conclusive evidence of such necessity or advisability. - Section 5.
+The officers of the Agency, including, without limitation, the President and CEO, are hereby authorized and directed to execute all documents and take such actions as they may deem necessary or advisable in order to carry out and perform the purposes of this Resolution and the execution of such documents or taking of such action shall be conclusive evidence of such necessity or advisability.

+Section 5.
 Severability.
 It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection hereof and that the Board of Commissioners intends to adopt each said part, section and subsection separately and independently of any other part, section and subsection.
-In the event that any part, section or subsection of this Resolution shall be determined to be or to have been unlawful or unconstitutional, the remaining parts, sections and subsections shall be and remain in full force and effect, unless the court making such finding shall determine that the valid portions standing alone are incomplete and are incapable of being executed in accordance with the intent of this Resolution. - Section 6.
+In the event that any part, section or subsection of this Resolution shall be determined to be or to have been unlawful or unconstitutional, the remaining parts, sections and subsections shall be and remain in full force and effect, unless the court making such finding shall determine that the valid portions standing alone are incomplete and are incapable of being executed in accordance with the intent of this Resolution.

+Section 6.
 Rights under Resolution Limited.
-No rights shall be conferred by this Resolution upon any person or entity other than the Agency, its officers and employees. - Section 7.
+No rights shall be conferred by this Resolution upon any person or entity other than the Agency, its officers and employees.

+Section 7.
 Governing Law.
-The laws of the State of Missouri shall govern this Resolution. - Section 8.
+The laws of the State of Missouri shall govern this Resolution.

+Section 8.
 No Personal Liability.
-No member of the Board of Commissioners, officer, employee or agent of the Agency shall have any personal liability for acts taken in accordance with this Resolution. - Section 9.
+No member of the Board of Commissioners, officer, employee or agent of the Agency shall have any personal liability for acts taken in accordance with this Resolution.

+Section 9.
 Payment of Expenses.
-The Executive Vice President and CFO is hereby authorized and directed to pay or cause to be paid all costs, expenses and fees incurred in connection with or incidental to this Resolution. - Section 10.
+The Executive Vice President and CFO is hereby authorized and directed to pay or cause to be paid all costs, expenses and fees incurred in connection with or incidental to this Resolution.

+Section 10.
 Effective Date.
 This Resolution shall be in full force and effect from and after its passage and approval.

-Resolution #1193

-Bi-State Development Agency Board of Commissioners

-February 18, 2022

-MOA with TDD - Loop Trolley

-Page 2